 ABOUT OUR CHAPTER

-We recover at four dining halls on campus five times per week: Becker House (Monday), Cook House (Thursday), Okenshields (Friday), and Robert Purcell Marketplace Eatery (Monday and Thursday).
+We recover at four dining halls on campus five times per week: Becker House, Appel Dining, Bethe House, and Toni Morrison Dining.
 Two to five volunteers go into the dining hall as it is about to close and package the food.
 The food is then picked up by a driver, who delivers it to Friendship Donation Network in Downtown Ithaca.

 In addition to dining halls, we also recover food from other events on Cornell's campus as well as local farms (called gleaning).
 We also host other events focused on food waste, food justice, and food insecurity on campus, such as documentary screenings and speaker events.